 Following the boiling process, the wort is then whirlpooled before being cooled.
 This step is done to gather any stray remnants of the hops or accumulations in the wort.
 To prevent oxidation, cooling the wort as quickly as possible is important, and whirlpooling also helps chill the liquid faster.

 Whirlpooling results in a better overall flavor for the final product.
 This is done in a variety of ways — with a spoon for small operations, or with a pump for larger breweries.

 Cooling the wort during and after whirlpooling is an important step for preserving the flavors and aromas of the final product.

-At this point, the processes involved in making beer and malt whisky diverge.
-The fermented wort to make whisky is moved to a still for distillation, a process that purifies the substance into a spirit through thermal energy and condensation.
+At this point, the processes involved in making beer and malt whiskey diverge.
+The fermented wort to make whiskey is moved to a still for distillation, a process that purifies the substance into a spirit through thermal energy and condensation.